In Washington DC, solicitation for prostitution is defined as:

 Thus such cases necessitate thorough knowledge of the underlying statutory schemes and relevant caselaw and defense as well as the enforcement operation by the MPD.

-Our experienced Washington DC Solicitation Lawyers/DC prostitution lawyers are well adverse with the intricacy of the related law and the implementation through the undercover operations.
+Our experienced Washington DC Solicitation Lawyer/DC prostitution lawyer is well adverse with the intricacy of the related law and the implementation of the undercover operations.

 We offer a thorough case evaluation and analysis highlighting defects in the government’s case and/or potential entrapment defense.

 If you have been charged with DC solicitation contact our experienced Washington DC criminal defense lawyer today to have your case assessed and reviewed.
 Your initial consultation with our Washington DC Criminal Defense lawyer expert in DC solicitation or DC prostitution cases is at no charge.